“What did he mean when he said he hopes he doesn’t get to Heaven too soon?”

 “Good luck!”
 John said, “but you’ll be back.”

 “Why don’t you come with me?”
 Levi asked.

 “Shh!”
 John said cocking his ear.
 “Do you hear that?”

-Barnaby listened but could hear nothing.
+Levi listened but heard nothing.

 “No, I’m going to get him this time and when I do this will all be over,” he called back.